gregmsanderson/fly-hello-laravel/README.md

 In this guide we'll learn how we packaged this Laravel application into an image ready to deploy to Fly's global application platform.

 This is _slightly_ more complicated than it is for other runtimes since PHP does not include a web server.
 We need to add one.
 Here we use nginx.
+And so we need to keep both it _and_ PHP running.
+We do that using `supervisor`.

-### Create a new application
+### Create a new Laravel application

 If you already have a Laravel application you would like to deploy, skip this step.

-There are different approaches to creating a brand new Laravel project depending on your OS.
+There are different approaches to creating a brand new Laravel application depending on your OS.
 Here we've used the [laravel-installer](https://laravel.com/docs/9.x#the-laravel-installer) approach.
 It assumes you have [composer](https://getcomposer.org/doc/00-intro.md#system-requirements) and PHP already installed:

 ```
 composer global require laravel/installer